Kaushikdas2002/Loan-Repayment-Prediction-Decision-Tree/README.md

 # Loan-Repayment-Prediction-Decision-Tree

-The project aims to build a predictive model using a Decision Tree algorithm to determine whether a loan applicant is likely to repay the loan or default based on various features and historical data.
-The project is relevant for banks, financial institutions, and lending platforms to assess the creditworthiness of potential borrowers and make informed lending decisions.
+## Overview
+This project focuses on predicting loan repayment using a decision tree algorithm.
+Loan repayment prediction is a crucial aspect of risk assessment for financial institutions.
+This project aims to develop a predictive model to assist in determining the likelihood of a borrower repaying a loan based on various features .

+## Introduction
+The predictive model is built using a decision tree algorithm, which is a popular choice for binary classification tasks like loan repayment prediction.
+The decision tree considers various features and their interactions to classify loan applicants into two categories: likely to repay or unlikely to repay.

+## Results
+The model's performance on the test set is as follows:

+Accuracy: 92.5%
+Precision: 93%
+Recall: 93%
+F1 Score: 93%